Updated 21.2.2023

 The Board of Directors convenes from eight to eleven times a year, following a pre-determined schedule.
 In addition to these meetings, the Board convenes as necessary.
 All board meetings are documented.

-As of 3 March 2022, the Board comprised the following eight members: Mr Tom Johnstone (Chair), Mr Risto Murto (Deputy Chair), Ms Karen Bomba, Mr Morten H. Engelstoft, Ms Karin Falk, Mr Johan Forssell, Mr Mats Rahmström, and Ms Tiina Tuomela.
+As of 7 March 2024, the Board comprised the following eight members: Mr Tom Johnstone (Chair), Mr Mika Vehviläinen (Deputy Chair), Ms Karen Bomba, Mr Morten H. Engelstoft, Ms Karin Falk, Mr Johan Forssell, Mr Mats Rahmström, and Ms Tiina Tuomela.

 All eight Board members were determined to be independent of the company.
-Six members were determined to be independent of significant shareholders.
+Five members were determined to be independent of significant shareholders.
 Mr Tom Johnstone was determined to be dependent of significant shareholders due to his position in the board of Investor AB.
-Mr Johan Forssell was determined to be dependent of significant shareholders due to his position as the President and CEO of Investor AB.
+Mr Mats Rahmström was determined to be dependent of significant shareholders due to his position in the board of Investor AB.
+Mr Johan Forssell was determined to be dependent of significant shareholders due to his position as the Senior Advisor of Investor AB.

 Related Information: